 Most rental contracts state that a tenant cannot do any more than normal wear and tear.
-That means that drilling into the wall to hang a guitar is a no-no, to the point that many rental contracts expressly forbid any kind of drilling.
+That means drilling into the wall to hang a guitar is a no-no, to the point that many rental contracts expressly forbid any kind of drilling.

 People will also say that any hole can just be spackled and painted, but that’s a lot of hassle and will cost you time and money in tools and supplies.
-Plus it’s one more thing to do on moving out day.
+Plus it’s one more thing to do on moving day.

-There are also adhesive options for hanging guitars, but you’re really just hanging your guitar on paint at that point – is it worth it?
+There are also adhesive options for hanging guitars, but you’re really just hanging your guitar on paint at that point.
+Is it worth it?

 Finally, you can use one of those closet guitar hangers – but who wants to keep a guitar in the closet?

 But why stop there!
-With a little outside the box thinking, you can easily create an entire wall display of guitars – no drilling, no screws, no messy adhesives.
+With a little outside-the-box thinking, you can easily create an entire wall display of guitars – no drilling, no screws, no messy adhesives.

 Having the post outside the wall also gives you piece of mind to know that your guitar is hanging safely.

-An easy DIY project
+An Easy DIY Project

 For DIY novices, it may take a few tries to get the wood post exactly vertical, but a cheap and simple level is your friend.

-Even for those with no DIY experience, this is actually a very simple and risk free project – all you need is a set of brackets, a 2×4 cut to fit the ceiling height, a level, a screwdriver, and your choice of wall hanger (they all come with the screws you need).
+Even for those with no DIY experience, this is actually a very simple and risk-free project.
+All you need is a set of brackets, a 2×4 cut to fit the ceiling height, a level, a screwdriver, and your choice of wall hanger (they all come with the screws you need).

 Follow us on Instagram (@KillerGuitarRigs) and Facebook for regular updates regarding all future gear guides and product reviews.
 Before you leave, check out some of our other trending buying guides and reviews: